ardatan/graphql-tools/website/docs/stitch-type-merging.md

 }
 ```

 When incorporating plain objects, always extend the provided `originalObject` to retain internal merge configuration.
-You may also return direct results from calling `delegateToSchema` and `batchDelegateToSchema` (see [schema extensions](/docs/stitch-schema-extensions#basic-example)), however&mdash;always provide these delegation methods with a `skipTypeMerging: true` option to prevent infinite recursion.
+You may also return direct calls to `delegateToSchema` and `batchDelegateToSchema` (as described for [schema extensions](/docs/stitch-schema-extensions#basic-example)), however&mdash;always provide these delegation methods with a `skipTypeMerging: true` option to prevent infinite recursion.

+## Error handling

+Merging integrates both fetched objects _and their associated errors_.
+That means an error returned by a subschema in one position will be mapped to its corresponding output position within the final results.
+All told, providing quality errors from a stitched schema is relatively seamless following some basic guidelines:

+1. Make subschemas return errors for missing and invalid records.
+2. Assure all errors provided by subschemas have a `path`.